solodev/aws/pages/solodev-cms-lite.md

 The above links will launch the "Select Template" wizard, with the master template preselected.
 Click the "Next" button to customize the launch parameters.

 ## Parameters
-The following parameters must be configured to launch your Solodev CMS CloudFormation stack:
+The following parameters must be configured to launch your Solodev DCX CloudFormation stack:

 ![Parameters](https://raw.githubusercontent.com/solodev/AWS-Launch-Pad/master/pages/images/install/parameters-solodev-cms-lite.jpg)